 Thomasville Elementary School

-- Thomasville Elementary School's student population of 500 students has stayed relatively flat over five school years.
+- Thomasville Elementary School's student population of 431 students has declined by 13% over five school years.

 |Grades Offered||Grades Prekindergarten-4|